Home

 Database

-Reconfigurable multi-component nanostructures built from DNA origami voxels
+Reconfigurable nanomaterials folded from multicomponent chains of DNA origami voxels

-Minh Tri Luu, Jonathan F. Berengut, Jasleen Kaur Daljit Singh, Kanako Coffi Dit Glieze, Matthew Turner, Karuna Skipper, Sreelakshmi Meppat, Hannah Fowler, William Close, Jonathan P.K.
+Minh Tri Luu, Jonathan F. Berengut, Jiahe Li, Jing-Bing Chen, Jasleen Kaur Daljit Singh, Kanako Coffi Dit Glieze, Matthew Turner, Karuna Skipper, Sreelakshmi Meppat, Hannah Fowler, William Close, Jonathan P.K.
 Doye, Ali Abbas and Shelley F.J.
 Wickham

 Abstract

 In cells, proteins rapidly self-assemble into sophisticated nanomachines.
-Bio-inspired self-assembly approaches, such as DNA origami, have achieved complex 3D nanostructures and devices.
-However, current synthetic systems are limited by lack of structural diversity, low yields in hierarchical assembly, and challenges in reconfiguration.
-Here, we develop a modular system of DNA origami ‘voxels’ with programmable 3D connections.
+Bioinspired self-assembly approaches, such as DNA origami, have been used to achieve complex three-dimensional (3D) nanostructures and devices.
+However, current synthetic systems are limited by low yields in hierarchical assembly and challenges in rapid and efficient reconfiguration between diverse structures.
+Here, we developed a modular system of DNA origami “voxels” with programmable 3D connections.
 We demonstrate multifunctional pools of up to 12 unique voxels that can assemble into many shapes, prototyping 50 structures.
-Multi-step assembly pathways with sequential reduction in conformational freedom were then explored to increase yield.
-Voxels were first assembled into flexible chains and then folded into rigid structures, increasing yield 100-fold.
-Furthermore, programmable switching of local connections between flexible and rigid states achieved rapid and reversible reconfiguration of global structures.
-We envision that foldable chains of DNA origami voxels can be integrated with scalable assembly methods to achieve new levels of complexity in reconfigurable nanomaterials.
+Programmable switching of local connections between flexible and rigid states achieved rapid and reversible reconfiguration of global structures in three dimensions.
+Multistep assembly pathways were then explored to increase the yield.
+Voxels were assembled via flexible chain intermediates into rigid structures, increasing yield up to 100-fold.
+We envision that foldable chains of DNA origami voxels can achieve increased complexity in reconfigurable nanomaterials, providing modular components for the assembly of nanorobotic systems with future applications in synthetic biology, assembly of inorganic materials, and nanomedicine.